boris-hanin/boris-hanin.github.io/README.md

 1. Scaling Asymptotics of Spectral Wigner Functions, with S. Zelditch.
 Journal of Physics A (Special Edition on Claritons and the Asymptotics of Ideas: the Physics of Michael Berry) (2022) [ArXiv](https://arxiv.org/abs/2207.13571)
 13. Interface Asymptotics of Wigner-Weyl Distributions for the Harmonic Oscillator, with S. Zelditch.
 Journal d'Analyse (2022) [ArXiv](https://arxiv.org/abs/1903.12524)
+15. Interface Asymptotics of Eigenspace Wigner distributions for the Harmonic Oscillator, with S. Zelditch.
+Communications in PDE (2020) [ArXiv](https://arxiv.org/abs/1901.06438)
 22. Level Spacings and Nodal Sets at Infinity for Radial Perturbations of the Harmonic Oscillator, with T. Beck.
 International Math Research Notices, 2021.
 [ArXiv](https://arxiv.org/abs/1708.06434)
 23. Local Universality for Zeros and Critical Points of Monochromatic Random Waves, with Y. Canzani.
 Communication in Mathematical Physics, 2020.
 [ArXiv](https://arxiv.org/abs/1610.09438)
 24. Nodal Sets of Functions with Finite Vanishing Order, with T. Beck and S. Becker-Khan.
 Calculus of Variations and PDE (2018) [ArXiv](https://arxiv.org/abs/1708.06434)